yaniker/hpc-job-automation/README.md

 Here are some common issues and fixes:

 - **Environment Not Activating**
-Double-check the ENV_ACTIVATE field in config.txt.
+Double-check the `ENV_ACTIVATE` field in `config.txt`.
 Ensure the command works when run manually in your terminal.
 If no environment is needed, leave it blank.
 - **Parameter Errors**
-Inspect _params.txt after running generate_params.py.
+Inspect `_params.txt` after running `generate_params.py`.
 Verify that the parameters match what your script expects.
 - **SLURM Errors**
-Ensure your SLURM_ACCOUNT is correct and that resource requests (e.g., time, memory) in job_array.sh are sufficient.
+Ensure your `SLURM_ACCOUNT` is correct and that resource requests (e.g., time, memory) in job_array.sh are sufficient.
 Check SLURM logs (e.g., slurm-<job_id>.out) for details.